NicholasMoser/GNTool/README.md

 #### FPK Unpacker for GameCube

-This allows you to unpack an FPK file for any Eighting title on the GameCube.
+This allows you to unpack an FPK file for most Eighting titles on the GameCube.

 #### FPK Unpacker for Wii

-This allows you to unpack an FPK file for any Eighting title on the Wii.
+This allows you to unpack an FPK file for most Eighting titles on the Wii.

+#### FPK Unpacker for PS2/PSP

+This allows you to unpack an FPK file for most Eighting titles on the PS2 and PSP.

 #### FPK Repacker for GameCube

-This allows you to repack an FPK file for any Eighting title on the GameCube.
+This allows you to repack an FPK file for most Eighting titles on the GameCube.

 There is an optional button at the bottom of the window titled **Load Template**.
 This button will allow you to load a .txt file with file paths separated by newlines.
 This allows quicker repacking